z-korp/daydreams/readme.md

 ### 1.1 Dojo Integration

-Daydream uses a MCP like protocol for exposing context natively to the agent.
+Daydream uses a [MCP](https://github.com/modelcontextprotocol) for exposing context natively to the agent.
 Developers only have to implement game guides and the agent will be able to query the game state and execute actions accordingly.

 ### 1.2 Event Driven CoT